By: AY1920S2-CS2103T-W12-3 Since: Feb 2020 Licence: MIT

 Alternative 1 (current choice): Get the index from the list of transactions currently displayed, and not original index in the full transactions list, which can be displayed by

-wallet list command
+wallet list command.-

 Pros: Easy to see which

-is to be edited. -
+transactionis to be edited. -

 Cons: Filtered list needs to be constantly updated.